 - Style inconsistencies: Pop up windows that claim to be from your operating system or other software may have a different style or colors than authentic notifications.
 Messages that claim to be from a reputable organization may be missing branding aspects such as a logo.

 - Spelling, punctuation, or grammar errors: Some messages will include mistakes.
 ‘Email owner that refuses to update his or her Email, within Seven days’

 - Attention-grabbing titles: "Clickbait" titles (e.g., "You won't believe this video!") on social media, advertisements or articles are sensationalist or attention-grabbing and sometimes lead to scams.

-For more information, see OnGuard Online Topics: Phishing.
+For more information, see the FTC's page about Phishing.

 Don’t be fooled!
 These are fraudulent communications that in most cases have nothing to do with the institution they claim to be affiliated with.
 Opening, replying, or clicking the links provided in these emails poses a serious security risk to you and the campus network.

 - Identity theft: Once you provide your personal information in response to a phishing attempt, this information can be used to access your financial accounts, make purchases, or secure loans in your name.